 1. Instead of a Moscow Mule, Try Our Gingery Kombucha Mocktail

 While tasty, a typical Moscow Mule calls for 2 ounces of vodka, 3 ounces or more of ginger beer and a squeeze of fresh lime juice, which totals to about 173 calories and 10 grams of added sugar per drink.

-For a healthier mocktail alternative, pour yourself 6 ounces of ginger-flavored kombucha (we like Health-Ade's ginger-lemon flavor) and add a tablespoon or two of fresh-squeezed lime juice to top it off.
+For a more nutritious mocktail alternative, pour yourself 6 ounces of ginger-flavored kombucha (we like Health-Ade's Ginger-Lemon flavor) and add a tablespoon or two of fresh-squeezed lime juice to top it off.